-As well as providing a catalyst for growth in the Dhofar Governorate, Sembcorp Salalah aims to contribute positively to, and build a mutually beneficial relationship with the local community.
+As well as providing a catalyst for growth in the Dhofar Governorate, Sembcorp Salalah aims to contribute positively to, and build a mutually-beneficial relationship with the local community.

 The key areas in which it makes these contributions are local recruitment, environmental management and mitigation and social and community welfare.
-Sembcorp Salalah is committed to internationally recognised corporate governance practices and ethical business conduct.
+Sembcorp Salalah is committed to internationallyrecognised corporate governance practices and ethical business conduct.
 The Board of Directors and Management understand that their implementation of good governance practices and ethical business conduct results in sound business decisions.
-They also have a positive impact on public perceptions of Sembcorp Salalah and benefit the wider economic and social development of Oman.
+In addition to having a positive impact on public perceptions of Sembcorp Salalah, it also benefits the wider economic and social development of Oman.

 Sembcorp Salalah's human resource strategy improves Omanisation by recruiting graduate engineers from local colleges and providing a structured training programme including on-the-job exposure and apprenticeships.
 Sembcorp Salalah collaborates with technical institutions to promote programmes that build skillsets of local youths.
 The Company also supports regional social development activities that encourage and create awareness in relation to social issues.
+During the year, the Company recruited 10 more Omani staff through its internship programme.